 Diseases and viruses also kill rabbits, with pneumonia being the most common.
 Pneumonia plagues baby rabbits in three forms: bacterial, viral, or noninfectious.

-Bacterial pneumonia is caused by the presence of a bacterium such as chlamydia, staphylococcus aureus, or Pasteurella multivitamin.
+The presence of a bacterium such as chlamydia, staphylococcus aureus, or Pasteurella multivitamin causes bacterial pneumonia.
 Viral pneumonia is caused by a virus such as the herpes virus, myxoma virus, or pleural effusion disease.
 Non-infectious pneumonia has its roots in allergies, dirty environments with high levels of ammonia, and air debris such as smoke, dust, or aerosols.

 Baby rabbits battling pneumonia will be lethargic and have pale or bluish gums.
 Some will display coughing, sneezing, signs of anemia, open mouth breathing, and reduced appetite.
 Rabbits hide their weakness to protect themselves from predators.
 So, by the time symptoms are noticeable, pneumonia has already set in and caused the characteristic inflammation of the lung.